PlatformAwareProgramming/CloudClusters.jl/README.md

 ### Working with cluster types (Peer-Workers vs Manager-Workers clusters)

-Manager-Workers clusters comprise a _manager node_ and a homogenous set of _worker nodes_.
+Manager-Workers clusters comprise a _manager node_ and a homogenous set of _worker nodes_ only accessible from the manager node.
 The instance type of the manager node may differ from the instance type of the worker nodes.
 The host program is called the _driver process_, which launches the so-called _entry process_ in the manager node of the cluster.
-In turn, the entry process launches the _worker processes_ in the worker nodes, using _MPIClusterManagers.jl_.
+In turn, the entry process launches _worker processes_ across the worker nodes, using _MPIClusterManagers.jl_.

 The worker processes perform the computation, while the entry process is responsible for communication between the driver and the worker processes.
 This is necessary to enable manager-worker clusters to offer users the ability to program using MPI (Message Passing Interface) to implement tightly coupled parallel computations involving the worker processes, using the third-party _MPI.jl_ package.